JOB TITLE: NY Connects Independent Living Outreach Specialist

 - Assist in identifying new resources to be included in the NY Connects Long Term Support Services (LTSS) Resource Directory.

 - Implement and adhere to the Administration of Community Living (ACL) National Standard on Options Counseling.

 - Participate in all necessary cross-agency trainings and document all attendances with NY Connects Regional Coordinator.

 - Work in collaboration with the Specialized NY Connects standards to assist aging people with disabilities and their caregivers.

 - Provide unbiased information and assistance and screen for NY Connects contacts, including walk-ins and off-site visits.

-- Provide barrier-free access to services that accommodate people with special needs, in addition to access for individuals who speak languages other than English.
+- Provide barrier-free access to services that accommodate people with special needs, and access for individuals who speak languages other than English.

-- To learn and utilize the screen to collect prescribed information to link individuals and caregivers to appropriate resources and services.
+- Learn and utilize the screen to collect prescribed information to link individuals and caregivers to appropriate resources and services.

 - Collaborate with critical pathways to support transitions and linkages to long-term services and supports upon discharge.

 - Complete applications and eligibility determination, as well as tracking the outcomes on a monthly basis or as required by New York State Office for the Aging (NYSOFA).